tfpk/macrokata/README.md

 # MacroKata

-MacroKata is a set of exercises which you can use to learn how to write macros in rust.
-Unlike most exercises, not only is your goal to produce the same output with your code as with the files in solution.rs; but it should *also* be to have your expanded code be the same as `result.rs`.
+Welcome to MacroKata, a set of exercises which you can use to learn how to write macros in rust.
+When completing each task, there are three goals:

+ - Get your code to compile without warnings or errors.
+ - Get your code to "work correctly" (i.e. produce the same output)
+ - Importantly, *generate the same code* as what the sample solution does.

 You should complete the kata in order, as they increase in difficulty, and depend on previous kata.